awsdocs/amazon-sagemaker-developer-guide/doc_source/canvas-importing-data.md

 # Importing data in Amazon SageMaker Canvas<a name="canvas-importing-data"></a>

 You can import data from different data sources into Amazon SageMaker Canvas\.
 The data sources include Amazon S3, your local machine, and external data sources\.
+Currently, you can only import \.csv files\.
 You can use the dataset that you import to build a model and make predictions on other datasets\.

 You can import data from the following external data sources:
 + An Amazon S3 bucket from an external account\.